sourabh-agrawal/Web-based-reflection-tool-using-asp.net-in-visual-studio-2017/README.md

 Then run the project in any browser.

+Username - sourabh

+password - sourabh123456789

+you can change the login details in Login_page.aspx.cs file under solution explorer...........just type your username and password there where i declare the string variable username, password

 #######if you are getting error like books_lib, mobile_lib, car_lib, reflection_lib are missing then do the  following steps#######